pedbrgs/PyCCEA/README.md

 ***

-### About
+## About

-This repository will contain the source codes of some Cooperative Co-Evolutionary Algorithms (CCEAs) implemented in Python.
+PyCCEA package is **under construction** and will be one of the results of my doctoral research.